hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

 3. Restart the orderer with the latest images.
 4. Verify upgrade completion.

-As a consequence of leveraging BYFN, we have a solo orderer setup, therefore, we will only perform this process once.
+As a consequence of leveraging BYFN, we have a Solo orderer setup, therefore, we will only perform this process once.
 In a Kafka setup, however, this process will have to be repeated on each orderer.